OmidZamani/Nix-NixOS-AwesomeList/README.md

 - [Nixpkgs-mozilla](https://github.com/mozilla/nixpkgs-mozilla): Nixpkgs-mozilla is a repository maintained by Mozilla that offers Nix packages and overlays for Mozilla-related projects and software, including Firefox, Gecko, and other Mozilla components.

+- [Nixpkgs-fmt](https://github.com/nix-community/nixpkgs-fmt): Nixpkgs-fmt provides a formatting tool for Nix expressions, allowing you to maintain consistent and readable code across your Nix projects.

+- [Nixpkgs-update](https://github.com/ryantm/nixpkgs-update): Nixpkgs-update is a tool that helps automate the process of updating packages in Nixpkgs.
+It assists with identifying and applying updates to keep your Nix environment up to date.

 These repositories expand the available packages and configurations for Nix, enabling you to customize and extend your Nix environment.

 ## Getting Started